linuxserver-archive/docker-duckdns-armhf/README.md

 `IMPORTANT...
 THIS IS THE ARMHF VERSION`

-First, go to [duckdns site][duckurl], register your subdomain and retrieve your token
+First, go to [duckdns site][appurl], register your subdomain and retrieve your token
 Then run the docker create command above with your subdomain(s) and token
 It will update your IP with the DuckDNS service every 5 minutes